-e) If the census is handled manually, each check should be recorded during the count process.
-If the name is not on the official donor list, record the name and the amount on the list.

-- f) If the census is handled by computer software, copies of loose checks should be bundled with opened envelopes.
+- e) If the census is handled manually, each check should be recorded during the count process.
+If the name is not on the official donor list, record the name and the amount on the list. - f) If the census is handled by computer software, copies of loose checks should be bundled with opened envelopes.
 After the count has concluded, the envelopes and loose check copies should be entered into the census software program.
 If the name is not included in the donor data base, create a new record for the donor. - 3.
 Open all envelopes and check to see if the amount written on the outside of the envelope agrees with the enclosed amount.
 Circle the amount, if correct.
 If incorrect, mark and circle. - a) If the census is handled manually, each envelope should be recorded on the donor list during the count process. - b) If the census is handled by computer software, opened envelopes should be bundled with loose check copies, and then entered into the program. - 4.
 Endorse all checks, using the deposit stamp. - 6.
 Prepare two adding machine tapes of all the checks received.
 (Set the adding machine so that the number of entries is accumulated on the left side of the tape.)
 Ensure that the totals of the two tapes agree. - 7.
-Prepare an adding machine tape of the amounts recorded on the donor listing.
-(Set the adding machine so that the number of entries is accumulated on the left side of the tape.) - 8.
+If the census is handled manually, prepare an adding machine tape of the amounts recorded on the donor listing.
+(Set the adding machine so that the number of entries is accumulated on the left side of the tape).
+If the census is handled by a computer software, prepare and print a batch report that shows the total donations added for that offertory date / deposit. - 8.
 Compare the totals from steps (6) and (7) above.
 Investigate any discrepancies. - Record the total amount of the checks on the deposit ticket and attach one of the adding machine tapes of the checks.
 Identify the adding machine tape by stamping with the deposit stamp. - 10.
 Record the totals on the cash receipts count sheet corresponding to each account or type of income/collection.
 All counters are to sign and date the cash receipts count sheet.
-Keep the deposit slip copy and send the original depositslip to the bank. - 11.
+Keep the deposit slip copy and send the original deposit slip to the bank. - 11.
 Place the deposit and the original deposit slip into a serially numbered tamper evident bag, seal the bag and deposit it in the bank.
 The bank will process a receiving slip for the deposit and hold for pick-up or mail back to the parish.
-The numbered bag seal should be removed and stapled to the count sheet and deposit slip copy. - 12.
+The numbered bag seal should be removed and stapled to the count sheet and deposit slip copy.
+The deposit total is to be recorded on the retained bag strip and the counters should sign or initial the strip. - 12.
 An entry to record the deposit should be made in ParishSOFT Accounting by reference to the completed cash receipts count sheet. - 13.
 Compare the receiving slip issued by the bank with the deposit slip copy and with the cash receipts count sheet.
 Investigate any changes or differences. - 14.
 Reconcile the total of loose checks and envelopes from the count sheet to the total of the weekly census (contribution) batch report.
 Any discrepancy should be investigated and resolved immediately.